Version: B | 1.3 (2022-09-18)

 All age classes: WILD: nocturnal (feeding) behaviour 7.
 Based on distribution (➝ General remarks), estimated 8-17 h PHOTOPERIOD, fresh water.
 FARM: for details of holding systems ➝ crit.
 1 and 2.
 LARVAE and FRY: high survival and growth in dark blue and black tanks, moderate stress and survival in white tanks, and high stress and low survival in green and maroon tanks 14.

 A species reproduces at a certain age, season, and sex ratio and possibly involving courtship rituals.
-What is the probability of the species reproducing naturally in captivity without manipulation?It is low for minimal and high-standard farming conditions.
+What is the probability of the species reproducing naturally in captivity without manipulation of theses circumstances?It is low for minimal and high-standard farming conditions.
 Our conclusion is based on a medium amount of evidence.

 WILD: mature at age 1+ 15, although in some populations spawn at 0+ 5-15 and 2+ and 3+ 16-15.
 Spawns once a year 15.
 Spawning season April-August, with two spawning peaks: one in May and a smaller one in July-August 15.
 Water temperature: 23-30 °C 15.
 In simulated data: spawns in June-July during 3 days, in riverbeds, at 23-30 °C (optimal temperature: 22-25 °C) 11.
 Population sex ratio: 1.08 female:male 15.
 Group sex ratio: 1.14:1 female:male, which goes to 1.74 in spawning peak month 15.
 Sex ratio variation among populations 15.
 Male parental care 4-17.
 FARM: oxytocin injections to induce maturation 1.
 Hormonal manipulation to induce spawning 18-1 7 9, without stripping and with undisturbed fertilisation at sex ratio 1:1 or 1:1.5 female:male, stimulated by running water 1.
 Hormonal manipulation with female stripping at sex ratio 4:1 male:female 1, male testes removed, eggs and sperm mixed manually 1 7 9.
 Artificial incubation 1.
 Water temperature manipulation to promote earlier maturation 1.
 Males: ≥180 g; females: ≥120 g 1.